SHOP

 Let's just be very clear on that point, branding is what you see here on screen.
 This is just a menagerie of nonsense.
 It's not nonsense, it's all great stuff.
 But the point is that everything, I won't go into listing everything here, in terms of telling you what's on screen, you can see it for yourself.
 While the logo is at the center of that.

 Certainly that's a pivot point, that's something that people identify with.
 It's something that they acknowledge.
 All of these things on here are your responsibilities when it comes to brand.
-So even right down to your web domain, what is your web domain say about you?
+So even right down to your web domain, what does your web domain say about you?

 When we rebranded SOLV for instance, one of the things we talked really closely about was the importance of making them conversational.
 We live in a day and age where what you see on screen is all great and good, but it's quite cold and it's quite digital.
 And if you can humanize things, it makes you more approachable.
 And in their case, as a business, they are service oriented business.
 So it's critical for them to be able to be approachable.
 And so we called them simply The SOLV Group.com.
 And the premise behind that was is that identifying them as a group, number one makes them seem like they're more than just one individual.